 This document outlines who we are and what we do.
-It sets out the key challenges and patterns of incidents that we experience and anticipate in the future.
-Specifically, it then highlights the risks facing our communities and how we intend to reduce these over the life of this plan.
-We then identify the resources that we have available to us to achieve our priorities and we end the document by seeking your views on our approach.
+It sets out the key challenges and patterns of incidents that we experience now and anticipate in the future.
+Specifically, it highlights the risks facing our communities and how we intend to reduce these over the life of this plan.
+The resources that we have available to us to achieve our priorities are also identified.